Adrian-Mag/SensRay/README.md

 # SeisRay

-A Python package for seismic ray tracing and travel time calculations in 1D Earth models.
+A Python package for **ray-theoretical sensitivity kernel computation** and **3D visualization** for seismic tomography.

-## Features
+## Overview

-- **Travel Time Calculations**: Compute P and S wave travel times using various 1D Earth models
-- **Ray Path Tracing**: Extract and analyze seismic ray paths through the Earth
-- **Earth Model Management**: Work with standard models (iasp91, prem, ak135) and custom models
-- **Visualization**: Create circular Earth cross-sections with ray paths and travel time curves
+SeisRay focuses on specialized tools for seismic tomography that complement ObsPy:

-- **Sensitivity Kernels**: Compute discretized sensitivity kernels for tomographic applications
+- **Sensitivity Kernels**: Compute ray-theoretical sensitivity kernels for tomographic inversions
+- **3D Visualization**: Interactive 3D visualization of kernels, ray paths, and Earth structure using PyVista
+- **Tomography Workflows**: Tools specifically designed for tomographic applications

+**For basic seismology tasks**, use ObsPy directly:
+- `obspy.taup.TauPyModel` for travel times and ray paths
+- `arrivals.plot_rays()` for excellent 2D visualization
+- ObsPy provides comprehensive coverage of standard seismological analysis

 ## Installation